MartinHjelm/MartinHjelm.github.io/about.md

 ![alt text](../me.png "Its me!")

-This blog focuses on programming related mistakes or technical problems I have fixed/solved so that anyone having the same specific problems might find a solution here via Google.
+This blog focuses on all stupid programming related mistakes or technical problems I have fixed/solved so that anyone having the same specific problems might find a solution here via Google.
 I also blog inconsistently on machine learning and research related topics at [The NonConditional Beast](http://nonconditional.com).

 ### Contact
 Email: martinhjelm -- k t h . se